ErsirMixly1/Proxies/README.md

 Collection of self-scraped proxies.

 📦 Total: 29,900+ entries
+🌍 Source: Public scraping
 ⚠️ Status: Not validated

-🌍 Source: Public scraping

-(DONT FORGET TO LEAVE A STAR ⭐)
+🔎 Includes

+Mixed proxy types:

+🌐 HTTP

+🔒 HTTPS

+🧦 SOCKS4

+🧦 SOCKS5
+⚠️ AND MORE+

+⭐ Support

+If you find this useful, don’t forget to leave a star ⭐